tremho/nativescript-dynamic-label/README.md

 text may be set via the `Observable` class and changes made to the bound Observable property.

+Of course, you can create a DynamicLabel directly with `new DynamicLabel()` as well.

 ###### Using to measure text
 To use this class to measure text, but not necessarily display it, you can call the `getTextExtent` method of the class.

+Note that the label must be placed in a layout container on a page before it can be used for measurement.

-To use this, first set a font size to the control, and then pass the maximum width and height you are attempting to fit text for to `getTextExtent`, and it will return the bounds of the text, as well as an indication of whether or not the text will fit in this space without being truncated, and also the text
+To use this, pass the text, the font size, and the maximum width and height you are attempting to fit text for to `getTextExtent`, and it will return the bounds of the text, as well as an indication of whether or not the text will fit in this space without being truncated, and also the text